dengking/Parallel-computing/docs/Concurrent-computing/Expert-Jeff-Preshing/Lock-Free-Programming/06-Acquire-and-Release-Semantics/index.md

 In this post, I’ll demonstrate various ways to achieve **acquire and release semantics** in C++.
 I’ll touch upon the C++11 atomic library standard in an introductory way, so you don’t already need to know it.
 And to be clear from the start, the information here pertains(适合、属于) to lock-free programming *without* [sequential consistency](http://preshing.com/20120612/an-introduction-to-lock-free-programming#sequential-consistency).
 We’re dealing directly with memory ordering in a multicore or multiprocessor environment.

-Unfortunately, the terms *acquire and release semantics* appear to be in even worse shape than the term *lock-free*, in that the more you scour the web, the more seemingly contradictory definitions you’ll find.
+Unfortunately, the terms *acquire and release semantics* appear to be in even worse shape than the term *lock-free*, in that the more you scour(搜索) the web, the more seemingly contradictory(矛盾的) definitions you’ll find.
 Bruce Dawson offers a couple of good definitions (credited to Herb Sutter) about halfway through [this white paper](http://msdn.microsoft.com/en-us/library/windows/desktop/ee418650.aspx).
 I’d like to offer a couple of definitions of my own, staying close to the principles behind C++11 atomics:

 ## Definition